jawebada/libmbb/docs/HSM.md

 Deferring an event also prevents any potential transitions triggered in super states.

+### Transitions Triggered by `MHSM_EVENT_ENTRY` and `MHSM_EVENT_EXIT` events

+To ensure run-to-completion processing `MHSM_EVENT_ENTRY` and `MHSM_EVENT_EXIT` events should usually not be allowed to trigger transitions.
+However, *libmbb*'s HSM module allows such transitions which may be useful under certain conditions.

+For example, a `MHSM_EVENT_EXIT` event may trigger an action which is supposed to write some data to non-volatile memory.
+If this action fails it may be necessary to interrupt the current transition and trigger a transition to a fatal error state instead.

+Use this feature with care as it can easily lead to infinite loops if abused.

 ### Defining States and Event Processing Functions

 	MHSM_DEFINE_STATE(STATE, PARENT);